belgianmobility/nextmoov-smop-otp/README.md

 ### Builder

 It will start OTP in build mode with the files in `./data` as input.
+(See [General > launching-the-modules](https://github.com/nextmoov/nextmoov-smop-general/blob/master/README.md#launching-the-modules) for more information).

 ### OTP